-Once an authority has determined that it is appropriate to use the MEAT approach to evaluate the tenders for its procurement, it needs to decide the weighting split between quality and price (or cost).
+The MEAT approach requires the authority to decide the relative weighting it should attribute to quality and price (or cost).
 In a MEAT evaluation, the quality and price scores are converted into percentages in accordance with the pre-set weightings to create a combined score that should identify the successful bidder.

 There are no fixed or generally recommended splits as the impact of the split will depend on the scoring methodology and various other factors.
 This is a matter for each public body to decide having considered the requirements of each individual procurement.
 For example:

 A very restricted budget combined with a clear and detailed statement of requirements may be more suitable to a higher price weighting.
 However, it is meaningless to simply allocate, for example 60% to price and 40% to quality.
 The authority should consider running some dummy scores through its model to ensure that the 60/40 (or other ratio) will deliver an appropriate result (see Use of a scoring model to evaluate the financial element).

 Where the level of service to be delivered is key to the public body, such as many consultancy services, it is likely that quality would have the higher weighting.

 Where thresholds are used, the ratio may change.
 For example, if bidders are required to meet a minimum threshold in the quality criteria, cost may attract a higher weighting as any poor quality bids can be rejected as non-compliant (see Legal update, Northern Irish High Court dismisses procurement appeal by Irish Waste ( www.practicallaw.com/4-525-6282) ).